Scripture Reference:![]()

 Background Study:

-After seeing the power of God displayed over the mighty Egyptian Army when the Israelites crossed the Red Sea it is difficult to understand how anyone could doubt God and his plans yet that is exactly what the people did.
-The journey to the promised land involved hundreds of thousands of people crossing desert lands so it is no wonder that water and food quickly became an issue.
+After seeing God’s power displayed over the mighty Egyptian Army when the Israelites crossed the Red Sea, it is difficult to understand how anyone could doubt God and His plans, yet that is exactly what the people did.
+The journey to the promised land involved hundreds of thousands of people crossing desert lands, so it is no wonder that water and food quickly became an issue.

-Wanting to make sure to get the most work out of their slaves the Egyptians would have provided for basic needs.
-Now, after only three days and headed away from Egypt, the people were thirsty for water and the only water they found was bitter.
+Wanting to ensure the most work out of their slaves, the Egyptians would have provided for basic needs.
+Now, after only three days and heading away from Egypt, the people were thirsty for water, and the only water they found was bitter.
 God provided Moses with a piece of wood (various Bible versions use the words “tree” or “log”) to place in the water and miraculously turn it from bitter to sweet.
-Soon after this, the people are led to Elim where water is plentiful.
+Soon after this, the people are led to Elim, where water is plentiful.

 (Exodus 16:1-3) Over a month into the journey and further into the desert the people stopped to camp in a place ominously named the “Dessert of Sin” where they consider their lack of food and once again grumble and pine for Egypt.

 It was during this time that we first read about the Sabbath day of rest.
-A double portion of manna was provided on the sixth day so that the people would be able to set the seventh aside as holy to the Lord.
+On the sixth day, a double portion of manna was provided so the people could set the seventh day aside as holy to the Lord.

 Way to Introduce the Story:

-Bring very thin wafers or crackers and honey to class.
+Bring very thin wafers or crackers and honey to your gathering.
 Have a snack before the story.
 “Do you like the taste of the honey and crackers?
-When the Israelites left Egypt they were very happy.
+When the Israelites left Egypt, they were very happy.
 After a while their food began to run out and they became hungry.
 Soon they began to wonder if maybe they would rather go back to Egypt.
 God sent them some special food.”

 top